 I am currently inviting Marquette students at all levels (BS,MS,PhD) to email me if you want to work with me.
 Specifically, if you not a student at Marquette and would like to work with me, then you will need to apply to our PhD program in computational sciences ; we can chat before you apply but you will need to follow the advice below for doctoral students.

-Doctoral students: I have funding available for PhD students if you are looking to be advised by someone like me.
+Doctoral students: **summer-fall 2018 update** I have funding available for one PhD student to join my lab.
 I envision PhD students as self-driven, junior collaborators with whom I would love to establish common areas of interest.
 My work stands in a relatively fast paced academic environment with frequent conference submissions and transparency of data, code and process as part of the academic ethics framework.
 I would like to foster a culture of positive collaboration, mutual trust, rapid iteration, openness (in collaborating with and drawing from multiple disciplines) and shared credit in terms of co-authorships and (potential) accolades.

 You will need to apply to our PhD program in computational sciences – which is a very unique program combining the best of what mathematics, statistics and computer science has to offer.
 The Marquette MSCS department is a rather unique one.
 The next deadline is January 15, 2018.